cdaconta/ufc_fan/README.md

 # UFC FAN

 This application is a fan site for the Ultimate Fighting Championship (UFC).
+The site is hosted on Heroku at https://ufc-fan.herokuapp.com.
 Anyone can create a public account and learn about the UFC divisions and an upcoming Event.
 The landing page shows all twelve divisions and an upcoming event for the UFC.
 The user can take a deeper look at the divisions and also vote on the main card fighters in that upcoming event.
 Admin and the Event Editor have special priveleges to edit fighters or edit event information.

 This project is the capstone project for the Udacity Full Stack Web Developer Nanodegree Program.
 Some of the objectives for the project are:
 *Architect relational database models in Python